JustinLove/ohol-map/notes.md

   - full integration
     - x opening timeline on no-anim servers
     - x play button with no animation?
-    - anim remains avaiable with life data from other server
+    - x anim remains avaiable with life data from other server
     - change timeline when changing servers?
     - arc control feedback?
   - lazy background